Members of Slow Food North Louisiana holding fresh-cut zinnia bouquets at Raccoon Bend Farms.

 The Journey to Acceptance

 For a long time, I thought I was weird for relying on this piece of looped fabric.
 I kept it hidden, ashamed of my need to fidget.
 But one day, during a routine check-up, I mustered the courage to confide in my doctor about my Velcro habit.
-To my surprise, she didn’t react with judgment or disbelief.
+To my surprise, she didnโ€™t react with judgment or disbelief.
 Instead, she shared that many people use similar techniques to cope with anxiety.
-It was a lightbulb moment for me; I was not alone in my struggles.
+It was a light bulb moment for me; I was not alone in my struggles.

-Around 2017, fidget spinners and other sensory toys began to flood the market, I started to see a community forming around these coping mechanisms.
-I learned about others who carry small items like paper clips in their pockets, using them to fidget discreetly during stressful moments, such as when making speeches.
-Suddenly, I realized I wasn’t the only one seeking comfort in the tactile world.
-It felt liberating to realize that my method of managing anxiety was not just acceptable—it was normal.
+Around 2017, fidget spinners and other sensory toys began to flood the market.
+I started to see a community forming around these coping mechanisms.
+I learned about others who carry small items like paper clips in their pockets.
+They use these items to fidget discreetly during stressful moments.
+This happens during times like making speeches.
+Suddenly, I realized I wasnโ€™t the only one seeking comfort in the tactile world.
+It felt liberating to realize that my method of managing anxiety was not just acceptable, it was normal.

 Embracing Fidgeting

-I still have a small sense of embarrassment around the Velcro in my pocket, but with this blog I’m hoping to let it go.
+I still have a small sense of embarrassment around the Velcro in my pocket.
+With this blog, I hope to let it go.
 I embrace it as a part of my daily routine.
-It’s a reminder that I have a strategy to manage my anxiety.
-My hope is that talking about it will become a way for others to share their own fidgeting habits, whether it’s squeezing a stress ball, a calm strip on your keyboard, or using a fidget cube.
+Itโ€™s a reminder that I have a strategy to manage my anxiety.
+My hope is to start a conversation.
+I want others to share their own fidgeting habits.
+Whether itโ€™s squeezing a stress ball, using a calm strip on your keyboard, or with a fidget cube.
 We must foster an environment of openness, making discussions about mental health less stigmatized and more relatable.

 Final Thoughts

-Please remember that anxiety can feel isolating, and everyone has their own methods of coping.
-Whether it’s Velcro, fidget spinners, paper clips, or something entirely different, these tools can provide comfort in times of stress.
-By sharing our experiences, we can create a supportive community where it’s okay to be different.
-So, if you find relief in a piece of Velcro or any other fidgeting tool, know that you’re not weird—you’re simply finding your path to calm in a chaotic world.
+Please remember that anxiety can feel isolating, and everyone has their own ways of coping.
+Whether itโ€™s Velcro, fidget spinners, paper clips, or something entirely different, these tools can offer comfort in times of stress.
+By sharing our experiences, we can create a supportive community where itโ€™s okay to be different.
+It’s okay if you find relief in a piece of Velcro or any other fidgeting tool.
+You’re not weird.
+You’re simply finding your path to calm in a chaotic world.
 So tell me below, how do you manage your anxiety?

 This article was originally posted on LinkedIn on October 10, 2024.